junxit/us-congress-bills-110/metadata.md

 - 2007-10-15 — Introduced in Senate
 - 2007-10-15 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S12871-21872)
 - 2007-10-15 — Sponsor introductory remarks on measure.
 (CR S12870-12871)
+- 2007-10-24 — Committee on Veterans' Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+110-328.
+- 2007-11-14 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-02-28 — Committee on Veterans' Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 110-267.
+- 2008-02-28 — Committee on Veterans' Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 110-267.
+- 2008-02-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 586.